Your experience on this website will be improved by allowing Cookies.

 Rothko’s works are known for their simplicity in form yet complexity in mood.
 Number 6 is not just about the colors themselves but the way they interact and create a contemplative atmosphere.
 His use of color was meant to transcend mere aesthetic beauty, drawing viewers into a more emotional, almost spiritual experience.
 Rothko believed that art should evoke deep feelings, and his color field paintings, with their subtle gradations and monumental scale, were meant to connect with viewers on an intimate, emotional level.

-Gustav Klimt's Water Serpents II came in seventh at $183.8 million.
+Gustav Klimt's Water Serpents II was the seventh most expensive at $183.8 million.
 The oil painting painted between 1904 and 1907, depicts several women lying on a canvas.

 Mymodernmet said the painting displays Klimt's signature: sensual portraits of the female body and abstract motifs.
 It is part of Klimt’s celebrated "golden phase," where he used gold leaf to enhance his compositions.
 The painting, rich in intricate detail and sensual imagery, showcases Klimt’s signature blend of symbolism, eroticism, and decorative elements, all tied to his fascination with mythology and the female form.